 Companies that specialize in exploring for mineral deposits conduct extensive background studies of existing geologic data before starting an exploration program.
 To identify prospective areas, an exploration company will first conduct a thorough review of geologic maps and reports and study geologic samples or data that are in the public domain.
 Such information and materials are available from university libraries or state agencies (e.g., Minnesota Geological Survey, Minnesota Department of Natural Resources, Natural Resources Research Institute).
-For example, it is common for exploration companies to sample and analyze existing drill core at the DNR Drill Core Library when evaluating the prospectivity of a particular area.
+For example, it is common for exploration companies to sample and analyze existing DNR Drill Core Library when evaluating the prospectivity of a particular area.
 While the drill core library can assist exploration it can also limit future exploration drilling in areas that have been drilled and shown to not have a potential mineral deposit.
 The explorer will seek out areas that previous geologic mapping, scientific studies, or exploration activities have shown contain the "right kind of rocks" to host particular types of mineral deposits.
 Before exploration can begin in a prospective area, the owners of the surface and mineral rights must be established and permission must be obtained for the right to access lands of interest.
 For example, state mineral leases provide the lessee the right to explore on state mineral lands.
 Once permission is obtained, the exploration company will apply various direct and indirect methods to assess the potential for mineral deposits in the bedrock.

 Figure 2: Bedrock Geologic Mapping